RevoU-FSSE-2/week-8-gkorompis/README.md

 ## Dependencies

-Wisespent is built using web technologies - HTML, vanilla CSS, and TypeScript.
+How Much? is built using web technologies - HTML, vanilla CSS, and TypeScript.
 The following dependencies are required to run the app:

 - HTML: The standard markup language for creating the structure of the app's user interface.
 - CSS: Cascading Style Sheets for styling the app and ensuring a visually appealing user experience.